Reemaa828/Linux_11_5/02.Embedded_Linux_Module/01.Cross_Development_Toolchain/Toolchain.md

 use `g++ <file_name> @option_file` file for all options you want to use

+## Optimization Options
+- `-O0`: No optimization (default).
+- `-O1`: Basic optimization.
+- `-O2`: Moderate optimization, including almost all supported optimizations that do not involve a space-speed tradeoff.
+- `-O3`: High-level optimization, includes -O2 plus more aggressive optimizations.
+- `-Os`: Optimize for size.
+- `-Og`: for more debugging information.

 ## Stages of compilation process
 ![Pasted image 20240723022225](https://github.com/user-attachments/assets/1263aff0-037b-4628-81d1-30004c75bbb7)